Beans, Greens, & Bacon Soup

 - Using the back of a wooden spoon, smash some of the beans against the side of the pot to thicken the broth and make it a bit “creamy.”
 Stir in the vinegar, bacon, and black pepper to taste.

 - Check the consistency and seasoning and add water to loosen and/or salt to taste.

-- Divide the soup into 8 portions, 2 for dinner tonight and the remaining 6 for lunches this week.
+- Divide the soup into 8 portions, 6 for lunches this week (you will have 2 extra portions if you are making this soup Week 4 rather than Week 3…feel free to freeze!).
 Package lunch portions in airtight containers.
 Drizzle all with olive oil, if desired.